rapidsai/gpuci-build-environment/templates/README.md

 ## Overview

-These templates provide a guide for developers to assist them in adding the needed integration scripts to workwith the gpuCI.
+These templates provide a guide for developers to assist them in adding the needed integration scripts to work with the gpuCI.
 Every script here is required for full integration into the gpuCI infrastructure.

 ## Usage